GrzegorzKozub/tulipany/README.md

 **Updates db**

 This is the dynamic part of auction data, like current price, clock, if the action is still open etc. This data is also viewed on the auction page by the bidders and I would like to keep it updated as frequently as possible.
 Maybe a similar in-memory solution would help?

+**Load balancers**

+I think we should balance the load to our APIs based on the number of concurrent connections since there's no complex computation involved in any of them really and what we're after is quick response times.

 Let's look at how these components handle the context functionality.